 | Average | 8-10x | Stable but undifferentiated |

-| Underperformers | 6-8x | Operational challenges, high leverage |
+| Underperformers | 6-8x | Operational challenges, high use |

 A 50-location dental group generating $10 million EBITDA at a 10x multiple is worth $100 million.
 Improve operations to command 12x and value increases to $120 million (a $20 million gain from operational excellence alone).

-The PE Healthcare KPI Framework
+What Is the PE Healthcare KPI Framework?

 PE firms organize healthcare KPIs into three categories that collectively drive valuation: